firedancer-io/gerrit-plugin-gh-actions/README.md

 This module compiles to a Java binary (`.jar`) to be loaded as a Gerrit plugin.

-It uses Gerrit's Extension API which is similar to the more commonly used Plugin API.
-However, extensions support a much wider range of Gerrit versions than plugins which reduces maintenance overhead.

 On load, the module registers listeners for various Gerrit events.
 It also injects a HTTP servlet exposing a handler for GitHub webhooks.